 - Past and current romantic partners

-If an individual has committed two or more assault crimes within 12 months they may be charged with continuous violence against the family, which is a third-degree felony at minimum (if no aggravating factors are present).
-Courts are tough on assault, even if you are facing first-time assault and battery charges, you need a lawyer who will give your side of the story a chance, a lawyer who will defend your freedom.
+If an individual has committed two or more assault crimes or offenses against the family within 12 months, they may be charged with continuous violence against the family.
+Continuous violence against the family is a third-degree felony at minimum, even if no aggravating factors are present.

-If you are arrested for assault on a family member in Texas there is no guarantee that you will only be facing one charge, as assault charges are often compounding in nature.
-Penalties for:
+If you are arrested for assault on a family member in Texas, there is no guarantee that you will only be facing one charge, as assault charges are often compounding in nature.

 - Assault on a family member first offenses, with no aggravating factors present, are class A misdemeanors that carry up to a year in jail.
 Repeat offenses of assault family violence (AFV) are charged as felonies.